 Surfacing: Poured rubber and engineered wood fiber

-There are lots of inclusive features in the play equipment at Tacoma’s South End Recreation & Adventure campus.
+The play equipment at Tacoma’s South End Recreation & Adventure campus has many inclusive features.

 SERA (South End Recreation & Adventure) Campus

-Inclusive features: After an immense amount of community outreach and fundraising, this $6 million park project will include tons of variety.
-Look for multiple types of accessible swings and spinners, intersecting pathways so friends can adapt their challenge levels to their abilities and opportunities for accessible nature play.
-All-gender bathrooms will include the first adult-size changing tables we’re aware of in the Seattle area.
+Inclusive features: Look for multiple types of accessible swings and spinners, intersecting pathways so friends can adapt their challenge levels to their abilities, and opportunities for accessible nature play.
+Three single stall, all-gender bathrooms include changing tables that can accommodate large bodies (adults), including one with an electric, height-adjustable table.